-Restart FPPD- You can restart the FPPD on any or all of your devices at the same time from this screen

-Copy Files- You can copy files from this FPP device to other FPP devices.
+- Restart FPPD- You can restart the FPPD on any or all of your devices at the same time from this screen.
+This restarts the FPP software without a full OS reboot. - Reboot- This will do a full OS reboot of the FPP selected device(s) - Shutdown- This will shut down the selected device(s). - Copy Show Files- You can copy show files from this FPP device to other FPP devices.
 You can't individually select which files are uploaded, it will copy all files of the type selected to the FPP(s) selected.
-Be careful with copying sequences because there are some sequences that are only compatible with the device they are stored.
+Be careful with copying sequences because there are some sequences that are only compatible with the device they are stored on.

-Compress FSEQ Files-If this box is checked, the Master FPP will compress the FSEQ files before sending them to the remotes.
+Compress FSEQ Files- If this box is checked, FPP will compress the FSEQ files before sending them to the remotes.
 This is primarily for older V1 FSEQ files that are not compressed by the sequencer (xLights, Vixen, etc.) Newer V2 FSEQ files are typically compressed already and don't need to be compressed again.